What to expect during ovarian cancer treatment

 Here are some of the most common types of ovarian cancer treatment and what to expect each step of the way.
-Remember that not every woman has all of these treatments.

 After receiving an ovarian cancer diagnosis, many patients have surgery.
 Sometimes a minimally invasive surgery called a laparoscopy happens as a first step.
 It lets doctors know how much of a tumor can be removed.
 A more invasive procedure, known as a laparotomy, will remove as much of the tumor(s) as possible.
-You might also hear this process called “debulking.”
+(You might also hear this process called “debulking.”)

 In some early-stage cancers, it may be possible to remove only the affected ovary and fallopian tube, possibly preserving your fertility.
-The more advanced your cancer though, the more extensive the surgery will be.
+The more advanced your cancer, though, the more extensive the surgery will be.
 In these cases, doctors will likely remove your ovaries, fallopian tubes, and uterus, along with the surrounding lymph nodes and any affected abdominal tissue.
-We know that sounds like a lot — and it is.
+We know that sounds like a lot.
+And it is.
 But this kind of surgery helps increase your chances of removing as much of the cancer as possible.

-“Most ovarian cancers are at stage III at the time of diagnosis, which requires chemotherapy (chemo) after surgery,” says Russell J. Schilder, M.D., chief of gynecologic medical oncology at the Sidney Kimmel Cancer Center in Philadelphia.
+“Most ovarian cancers are at stage III at the time of diagnosis, which requires chemotherapy after surgery,” says Russell J. Schilder, M.D., director of gynecologic medical oncology at the Sidney Kimmel Cancer Center in Philadelphia.
 Occasionally, doctors will recommend chemo before surgery.
 Shrinking the tumors first can help improve the chances they can be removed entirely later.

 Chemotherapy medications can be injected into a vein, taken by mouth, or occasionally injected directly into the abdomen (known as intraperitoneal chemotherapy).

+You may get more than one drug during chemotherapy treatment.
+“The two most important drugs for ovarian cancer are carboplatin (Paraplatin) and paclitaxel (Taxol),” says Dr. Schilder.
 Usually, patients have six three-week cycles of chemo.
 “So, it’s about five months of therapy.
 If there’s a break in between to do surgery, the five months will go a little longer,” he says.

 During chemo, doctors will monitor you closely and track your blood counts, electrolytes, and kidney and liver function, says Dr. Schilder.
 Once treatment is underway, you may experience nausea and vomiting.
 The silver lining: Today’s drugs are better at avoiding or controlling those symptoms, so you may just feel slightly queasy, says Dr. Schilder.
 Not perfect, of course, but a little easier to manage.